Skip to main content

 Open

 The Navy concurred with this recommendation.
-In February 2023, Navy documentation stated that it had been working to update the shipbuilders' Integrated Enterprise Plan (IEP) since Fall 2021 to reflect updated execution plans and resources needed to address shared risks across Columbia and Virginia class programs and expected this to plan to be complete by December 2023.
-As of September 2023, the IEP had yet to be completed by the shipbuilders.
-GAO will continue to monitor Navy's progress toward implementation of this recommendation.
+Navy documentation from February 2023 stated that the Navy had been working to update the shipbuilders' Integrated Enterprise Plan (IEP) since Fall 2021 to reflect updated execution plans and resources needed to address shared risks across Columbia and Virginia class programs and expected this to plan to be complete by December 2023.
+As of September 2024, the updated IEP had yet to be completed by the shipbuilders.
+In August 2024, a DOD official stated the Navy would provide an update on its plans to implement this recommendation by November 2024.
+GAO will continue to monitor the Navy's progress.

 Department of the Navy The Secretary of the Navy should ensure that the Fiscal Year 2024 30-year shipbuilding plan is informed by updated planning that reflects resources needed to address shared risks between the Columbia and Virginia class programs, in order to certify that the budget the Navy submitted is sufficient to procure submarines on the schedules outlined in the plan.
 (Recommendation 6)